tegorman13/Dissertation/Manuscript/manuscript.pdf.md

-similarity for each testing position score relating how the participant threw the ball during training and the solutions that would result in target hits from each of the six testing positions -- thus resulting in six separate similarity scores for each participant. @fig-taskSpace visualizes the solution space for each location and illustrates how different combinations of x and y velocity result in successfully striking the target from different launching positions.
-As illustrated in @fig-taskSpace, the solution throws represent just a small fraction of the entire space of velocity combinations used by participants throughout the experiment.
+similarity for each testing position score relating how the participant threw the ball during training and the solutions that would result in target hits from each of the six testing positions -- thus resulting in six separate similarity scores for each participant. @fig-taskSpace1 visualizes the solution space for each location and illustrates how different combinations of x and y velocity result in successfully striking the target from different launching positions.
+As illustrated in @fig-taskSpace1, the solution throws represent just a small fraction of the entire space of velocity combinations used by participants throughout the experiment.